Third-party doctrine: Chronology

 [cell-site location information] provides officers with “an all-encompassing record of the holder’s whereabouts” and “provides an intimate window into a person’s life, revealing not only [an individual’s] particular movements, but through them [their] familial, political, professional, religious, and sexual associations.”

 In 2019, Utah passed the Electronic Information or Data Privacy Act which requires a warrant for accessing Utah residents' private information stored with third parties.

-In June 2020, the Fifth Circuit found that transaction data with exchanges of virtual currency such as Bitcoin, are akin to bank records and not subject to Fourth Amendment protections.
+In June 2020, the Fifth Circuit found in United States v.
+Gratkowski that transaction data with exchanges of virtual currency such as Bitcoin, are akin to bank records and not subject to Fourth Amendment protections.

+In August 2024, the Fifth Circuit found in United States v.
+Smith that location history shared with Google was akin to cell-site location information at issue in Carpenter v.
+United States, and so a warrant based on probable cause and particularized suspicion is required for law enforcement to obtain location history from Google.
+The geofence warrant used by law enforcement in that case was, the Fifth Circuit held, inadequate.
+The court went on, however, to apply the good faith exception to the exclusionary rule, upholding the trial court's use of the evidence obtained in the convictions of the defendants.